 What’s New For Kawasaki Z1000 2021?

 The updated motorcycle features a new paint scheme.
 2021 Kawasaki z1000 features an all-black paint scheme.
-That is complemented by red stripes on both side fairings, headlight shrouds, and rear fairing.
-It also features a red stripe on both wheels.
+Red stripes complement that on both side fairings, headlight shrouds, and rear fairing.
+It also features a red line on both wheels.

 Kawasaki Z1000 Specs